Statistical model

 A statistical model is a mathematical model that embodies a set of statistical assumptions concerning the generation of sample data (and similar data from a larger population).
 A statistical model represents, often in considerably idealized form, the data-generating process.
+When referring specifically to probabilities, the corresponding term is probabilistic model.
+All statistical hypothesis tests and all statistical estimators are derived via statistical models.
+More generally, statistical models are part of the foundation of statistical inference.
 A statistical model is usually specified as a mathematical relationship between one or more random variables and other non-random variables.
 As such, a statistical model is "a formal representation of a theory" (Herman Adèr quoting Kenneth Bollen).

-All statistical hypothesis tests and all statistical estimators are derived via statistical models.
-More generally, statistical models are part of the foundation of statistical inference.

 Introduction

 Informally, a statistical model can be thought of as a statistical assumption (or set of statistical assumptions) with a certain property: that the assumption allows us to calculate the probability of any event.
 As an example, consider a pair of ordinary six-sided dice.
 We will study two different statistical assumptions about the dice.